t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="bb"></a>
-*Q: Why do I get prompted to select a driver whenever I attempt to mount some of my containers?*
+*Q: Why do I get prompted to select a driver whenever I attempt to open some of my containers?*

-*A:* If your volume looks as though it can be decrypted by using more than one cypher/hash driver combination, you will be prompted to select which combination you wish to use.
+*A:* If your container looks as though it can be decrypted by using more than one cypher/hash driver combination, you will be prompted to select which combination you wish to use.

 This happens, for example, if you used Twofish or AES to encrypt your data as LibreCrypt comes supplied with a choice of drivers for these cyphers (see also: [Which of the duplicated drivers should I use?](#bd))